 For injections at Market Hubs, SPP will distribute the hub injection down to the PNode level on a pro-rata basis using the weighting factors defined when the hub is created.

-The SFT is performed as described under Section 5.5.3 except that LTCRs awarded in the Annual LTCR Allocation process are not modeled as fixed injections/withdrawals since they have already been awarded as self-converted TCRs.
+The SFT is performed as described under Section 5.5.3.
 TCR Bid MWs are modeled as an injection at the source and a corresponding withdrawal at the sink.
 TCR Offers associated with the sale of existing TCRs are modeled as injections at the sink and withdrawals at the source.
 Residual SPP Transmission System Capability includes the most up to date Parallel Flow assumptions.

 For Round 1, all TCRs awarded in the Annual TCR Auction for the month are modeled as fixed injections and withdrawals.
 To the extent that the fixed injections and withdrawals representing TCRs awarded in the Annual TCR Auction are not feasible, SPP will increase the ratings of the applicable transmission lines to ensure feasibility prior to the Round 1 auction.
 SPP will report back to the MWG on a quarterly basis regarding the number of times that that transmission line ratings had to be adjusted to ensure feasibility;